 The appeal of house hacking takes on many facets.
 The main one being not simply having to fork over money year over year for a place to live.
 Whether purchasing a home or carving out a path into real estate investing, house hacking can be a great way to get a foot in the door with a very low monetary investment.
 Being able to reap the benefits of not only owning property and having that property provide cash flow (income to you), but gaining equity over the long term.

 Consider this House Hacking example:

 Purchase a fourplex using an FHA loan for $500,000.
 Your down payment amount totals $17,500 plus closing costs, with a monthly mortgage payment of $2,500.
 You live in one unit and rent out the other three.
 Each unit is bringing in $1,100 in rent totaling $3,300.
 After paying your mortgage, you are still $800 positive.
 You are getting paid to live in your own property!

 Financing House Hacking Tips and Tricks

-When it comes to purchasing your future house hack the beauty lies in the financing.
-When you use a loan to buy a property as your primary residence, even one side of a duplex or one unit of a fourplex.
-You benefit from lower down payment requirements as well as better interest rates.
+When it comes to purchasing your future house hack, the beauty lies in the financing.
+When you use a loan to buy a property as your primary residence, even one side of a duplex or one unit of a fourplex, you benefit from lower down payment requirements and better interest rates.
 Typically an investment property would require at least 25% down.
-I don’t know about you, but that is a huge chunk of change.
 When you are purchasing owner-occupied, you’re looking at a down payment as low as 3.5%- big difference.